visusal/pilaster/docs/index.md

 **Pilaster** is a collection of citation metadata extracted from publications on visualization for the digital humanities.
-The collection is generated from a seed set of relevant publications from which we extracted cited works.
+The collection was generated from a seed set of relevant papers published in the [IEEVIS VIS4DH Workshop](http://vis4dh.dbvis.de/), the [ADHO Digital Humanities Conference](https://adho.org/conference) and the specialized journal [Digital Humanities Quarterly](http://www.digitalhumanities.org/dhq/) between the years 2016-2019, from which we extracted cited works.

-The research's main purpose was to provide a contextualized characterization of the field according to its different areas of application and involved disciplines, which could serve as a starting point for future studies such as literature reviews or mapping studies, among others.
-The study was carried out by researchers from the Visualization and Visual Analytics Group of the University of Salamanca ([VisUSAL](http://visusal.usal.es/)), in Spain.
+The research's main purpose was to provide a contextualized characterization of the field according to its different areas of application and involved disciplines, which could serve as a starting point for future studies such as literature reviews or mapping studies.

+The study was carried out by researchers from the [Visualization and Visual Analytics Group of the University of Salamanca, VisUSAL](http://visusal.usal.es/).

-The dataset is provided as a Google Sheets spreadsheet for ease of manipulation.
+The dataset is given as a Google Sheets spreadsheet for ease of manipulation.
 In addition, we offer some example python code (in Google Colab) to help you get started using the data:

 [Get the dataset in Google Sheets](https://docs.google.com/spreadsheets/d/1Z8aMhxpai510hkuSVAFW6L4QyQfPPvUnv8IjKuF2_Jo)